ebhemmanuel/Commands/README.md

 ## Prerequisites
 Streamlabels or ChatApi
 Before you begin, ensure you have met the following requirements:
+- setup either a local system for the script files as seen on the scorecheck.vbs or try to connect it to an existing trigger.
 - Microsoft Visual Studio installed on your system.
 - Basic understanding of Visual Basic programming.
 - Access to the chat API you plan to integrate with.